Integrated Body and Medicine

 If you regularly experience sharp, shooting pain in your lower back, buttocks, or legs, sciatica may be to blame.
 Experts estimate 40% of adults experience sciatica at some point during their life.
-At Integrated Body and Medicine in Hammond, Indiana, the expert team provides safe, noninvasive treatment for sciatica.
+At Integrated Body and Medicine in Highland, Indiana, the expert team provides safe, noninvasive treatment for sciatica.
 Make your appointment today by calling or clicking the online booking tool.

 The sciatic nerve is the longest nerve in the human body.
 It runs from your lower back, over your buttocks, down your thighs, and into your legs and feet.